zhexiao/ezhost/docs/index.rst

 Welcome to ezhost's documentation!
 ==================================

-ezhost is a tool to make it easy to install server.
+Ezhost is a tool to make it easy to install server.

 * :ref:`user-docs`